 Main risks and complications include:

 Infection

-Some women develop an infection following a caesarean birth.
-However, we work closely with the Infection Prevention and Control Team to look at ways to reduce the risk.
-You will be given antibiotics immediately before your caesarean birth.
+There is a risk of developing an infection following a caesarean birth.
+We work closely with the Infection Prevention and Control Team to reduce this risk, including giving you antibiotics immediately before your caesarean birth.